 Dove Cameron and I have just met when the disquieting reality sets in.
-The 25-year-old actor opens our Zoom conversation with a poetic observation about “atomic, golden sparks” of human connection, and any expectations for pat and easy answers filtered through the peppy teen queens she portrays on screen are out the window.
+The 26-year-old actor opens our Zoom conversation with a poetic observation about “atomic, golden sparks” of human connection, and any expectations for a pat and easy answers filtered through the peppy teen queens she portrays on-screen are out the window.
 “I hate being on autopilot,” she says with a smile.
 She removes a piece of gum from her mouth and shifts closer to the camera.
 “Who’s Dove Cameron?” she muses.
 “Let’s find out.”

 “I’ve had the feeling of being missed — misunderstood based on a carefully curated image I didn’t curate,” Cameron says from her chic Los Angeles loft. “[But] the idea of never being seen is an absolute terror.
 It is much scarier than being concerned with how you appear.
 I don’t care at all about public perception as much as I care about my own level of self-awareness.
 [But] my relationship with validation is evolving.”
 She adds a joke, “There's a Venn diagram of performers and people who need validation, and they're almost the same circle.
 Everybody knows that.”

-Paco Rabanne Top; Lakris Bralette; ANNAKIKI Pants; Salvatore Ferragamo F-Heel 95mm Slingback Pumps, available at farfetch.com; TATA LA Earrings; Ellie Vail Jewelry Bracelet.
+Paco Rabanne Top; Lakris Bralette; ANNAKIKI Trousers; Salvatore Ferragamo F-Heel 95mm Slingback Pumps; TATA LA Earrings; Ellie Vail Jewellery Bracelet.

 There she is.
 Bright green eyes smiling, blonde beachy waves, dark lips ombre’d to the gods, a pitch-perfect laugh, tasteful tattoos, an infectious charisma, Dove Cameron.
 Ask her a serious question and she’ll take you by the hand and lead you into the confessional booth.
 For a Disney star, a woman whose life and relationships have been meticulously documented by her fans and herself for most of her life, the truth is: No one truly knows Dove Cameron.

-Milkwhite Bra; ANNAKIKI Pants; Kalda Shoes; Givenchy Necklace; Fallon Jewelry Bracelet; TATA LA Earrings.
+Milkwhite Bra; ANNAKIKI Trousers; Kalda Shoes; Givenchy Necklace; Fallon Jewelry Bracelet; TATA LA Earrings.

 It’s hard to imagine an openly queer Disney starlet thriving even just a few years ago, in the era of Demi, Selena, and Miley.
 “When I went into the industry, there was so much performative femininity happening, especially around 2012, especially being blonde on the Disney Channel.
 I didn't stand a fucking chance,” she explains.
 “Being 15 years old, my father had just passed away, and there was a lot of looking for male validation, right?
 Trying to please a massive corporation like Disney, I never had a conversation with them about my sexuality.
 They never asked me to hide anything,” she says of her straight-passing identity.
 “It’s more that people see me and go, ‘Oh, femme, straight, heterosexual, blonde.’
 Who is going to look at me and guess otherwise?
 Everybody knew Kristen Stewart was gay.
 Nobody is going to think I'm gay.
 Nobody.”

-Schmigadoon!, Cameron’s latest project, coming to Apple TV+ July 16, is a musical comedy that parodies antiquated tropes of the sing-along genre.
+Schmigadoon!, Cameron’s latest project, was released on Apple TV+ on July 16 last year and is a musical comedy that parodies antiquated tropes of the sing-along genre.
 Set in the 1940s, the series features an all-star cast: Saturday Night Live’s Cecily Strong, Alan Cumming, Keegan-Michael Key, and Kristin Chenoweth, whom Cameron worked with on Descendants and Hairspray, Live.
 “Professional and kind, giggly and happy,” is how the Broadway legend describes Cameron.
 “I never had children, but I have many in my life that I love and take care of,” Chenoweth says.
 “I do consider her mine.”